Build Reading Lists with Find a Book

 If a Student Doesn’t Have a Lexile Reader Measure

 You can still build reading lists for students without knowing their reported Lexile reader measure from a test.
 “Find a Book” can estimate a student’s starting Lexile range based on the student’s grade and comfort with the reading materials at that grade level.
 Then, based on the book search results, you can help students further refine their book search results to select titles that best support successful reading.

 The Lexile measure (text complexity) of a book is an excellent starting point for a student’s book selection.
 It’s important, though, to understand that the book’s Lexile measure should not be the only factor in a student’s book selection process.
 A Lexile measure is a quantitative measure of text complexity only.
 Lexile measures do not consider factors such as age-appropriateness, interest and prior knowledge.
 These are also key factors when matching children and adolescents with books they might like and are able to read.
 Some books also have a two-letter designation that appears before a Lexile measure (for example, AD580L) called a Lexile Code.
 Lexile codes provide more information about developmental appropriateness, reading difficulty and common or intended usage of books.
 Learn more about Lexile Codes.

-Download, print or share the Find a Book flyer to help students find "just right" books.
+Download, print or share the Summer Find a Book flyer to help students find "just right" books year-round.